Skip to contents

 Please see ?dNdS for details.

-In case your BLAST program, or multiple alignment program can not be executed from the default execution PATH you can specify the aa_aln_path or blast_path arguments.
+In case your DIAMOND2 program or multiple alignment program cannot be executed from the default execution PATH you can specify the aa_aln_path or aligner_path arguments.

 library(orthologr)